 Wildlife includes big game like lions, cheetahs, elephants, leopards and rhinos as well as smalleranimals like antelopes, zebras, hyenas and buffalo.
 Marine wildlife includes humpback whales, whale sharks, manta rays, dolphins, dugongs, turtles and many fish.

+Portuguese food?
 Traditional Cuisine of the Mozambicans revolves around fresh seafood, corn porridge, millet, stews and mandioca (Cassava Pudding).
 It is common to find bifel streak and chicken served with beans, cassava chips, batata potatoes, coconut, and cashew nuts.

 Portuguese is the official language, although this is generally only spoken by the more educated amongst Mozambique's population.
 Beside this, more than 60 different dialects of Bantu languages can be found in Mozambique.
 You can learn some basic Portuguese before you travel to Mozambique and really impress the locals!

-The time difference is 2 hours
+The GMT time difference is 2 hours